nc1z/nc1z/README.md

 ### Work Experience

-#### :sailboat: Backend Migration / Revamp (present)
+#### :sailboat: Micro Frontends and Backend Migration (present)

-- Supporting the migration of backend from PHP to Strapi CMS (rewrite) for a large MNC.
-Also, implementation of new features for the frontend and integration with new backend.
+- Building an internal admin dashboard and external facing PWA for an MNC.
+Supporting the integration and migration of backend to Strapi CMS.

-  - Language(s): Typescript, Javascript with flow
+  - Language(s): Typescript

-  - FE: React
+  - FE: TurboRepo, React PWA

   - BE: Strapi CMS (NodeJs)